Ambra Angiolini: Acting career

 Angiolini won the Nastro d'Argento, the David di Donatello for Best Supporting Actress and the Ciak d'oro alla rivelazione dell'anno for her role in Saturno contro (2007) directed by Ferzan Özpetek.

 Personal life

 Angiolini was born in Rome to Doriana and Alfredo.
 She lived in Brescia with the singer-songwriter Francesco Renga and they had two children, Jolanda (born in 2004) and Leonardo (born in 2006).
-The couple separated in 2015, and since 2017 she has been in a relationship with the football manager Massimiliano Allegri.
+The couple separated in 2015, and between 2017 and 2021 she was in a relationship with the football manager Massimiliano Allegri.